What Is Backspin

 There are several ways to hit a wedge shot, but one of the simplest for amateur's is to use a pitching wedge.
 To do this, make sure you have a clean lie, set up to your shot and then take a swing using a smooth, controlled motion.

-Try to make contact with the ball in the center of the clubface for maximum spin.
-Clean contact is imperative to create backspin.
 If there is grass behind the ball it will negate any chance of backspin because the blades of grass get in between the ball and clubface.

-Another way to hit a wedge is to use a flop shot.
+Another way to hit wedge shots is to use a flop shot.
 This is a high-risk/high-reward shot that can be difficult to master, but it can pay off if you can pull it off consistently.
 The backspin created with this shot allows for the ball to stop quickly next the hole.

 Use Speed to Apply Backspin

-The faster you swing (with a controlled motion) the more spin you can apply to a golf ball.
-Speed helps to generate backspin.
 When you see a professional golfer hit golf shots, they use tremendous speed but also with a lot of control.
 They finish their swing in balance.

 If you want to add even more backspin, you can experiment with different types of wedges.
 There are wedges specifically designed for generating spin, such as lob wedges and cavity-back wedges.
 Speed helps when hitting out of a sand trap as well.

 As mentioned above, another fun golf shot that uses backspin is the flop shot.
 To hit a flop shot, you need to hit the ball very high in the air and land it close to the hole.
-The lob wedge is great for these shots.
-This shot is often used when there’s something in front of the hole on the golf course that would make a regular shot difficult, such as a bunker or water hazard.

 Driver Backspin